 These centers of excellence will help create a new generation of professionals who will go on to become ethical, innovative leaders — dedicated to social responsibility and able to make a lasting impact on their countries and the region.

-The Graduate School of Media and Communications will be the first.
+The Graduate School of Media and Communications (GSMC) is the first.
 Planning began in 2007 with a thinking group on Media Studies comprised of leading academics and practicing professionals.
 Their work was driven by two key insights: (1) that the media scene in East Africa is rapidly diversifying, with traditional print, electronic and digital media all playing a part, and (2) that, while there is much to learn from developed world models, the developing world must chart a course that reflects its unique conditions.

 Market surveys were conducted to test the demand for these degrees.
 Local consultants provided valuable guidance in both the design of the programs and their execution.